 The wines of Rias Baixas came through Chicago on Wednesday, April 20th.
 Sommelier Jill Zimorski of Alinea lead a tasting seminar to a packed house at Little Goat Chicago.
 I have been to Madrid and the Prado in Spain, driven across the dusty plains of La Mancha to the historical town of Toledo, taken a putt putt train by mistake(that is another story for another time) slowly up and down the hills of Granada after visiting the Alhambra and have checked out Marbella and the Costa del Sol.
-Galicia, where the Albariño wines are produced in the very northwestern corner of Spain above Portugal, was a whole other side of Spain that I was excited to hear, see, and learn more about and taste their wines.
+Galicia, where the Albariño wines are produced in the very northwestern corner of Spain above Portugal, is an area I have been fascinated by and I was excited to hear, see, and learn more about and taste their wines.

 There are 5 wine areas, DOs (Denominaciones de Origen/wine appellations) in Galicia: Rias Baixas, Ribeiro (riverside, white and red), Ribeira Sacra (known for its reds produced from the mencia grape), Monterrei and Valdeorras (valley of gold).
 All the DO’s are in that northwestern corner right above Portugal.
 Rias Baixas, here is a quick video (because I found it hard to pronounce Rias Baixas) to help with its pronounciation, including a cameo of Mariola Bayolo of Martin Codax)

 According to local legend, the Rias Baixas are the traces left by the fingers of God’s hand, when after creation he rested for a moment in Galicia.
 The rias reference four estuaries, Ria de Muros y Noia, the Ria de Arousa, the Rias de Pontevedra, and the Ria de Vigo.
 Where ever there are oceans and rivers, to me, it means lots of interesting forest, fauna, sea creatures, aka, good food and wine.